-- Using our Grade Assemblies to continue to incorporate educating our students on the impact of verbal bullying with reference to CLASS. - Incorporate further lesson plans explicitly surrounding verbal bullying within the Health and Career 8 and Planning 10 curriculum. - Continue to build on the successes of our 7/11 program by working with our senior students as leaders who also take an active role in educating our junior students. - Continue to encourage students and foster a safe venue who are being bullied to report to an adult. - Look to continue presentations by guest speakers that involves students in the selection process. - Active and immediate staff intervention when witnessed in the hallways. - Seycove Blog pilot project next year with a group of our staff working with our senior female students mentoring younger female students and working on relational aggression. - Further education towards the role of the bystander (peer, staff and parent) as it relates to verbal bullying.
+- Using our Grade Assemblies to continue to incorporate educating our students on the impact of verbal bullying with reference to CLASS. - Incorporate further lesson plans explicitly surrounding verbal bullying within the Health and Career 8 and Planning 10 curriculum. - Continue to build on the successes of our 7/11 program by working with our senior students as leaders who also take an active role in educating our junior students. - Continue to encourage students and foster a safe venue who are being bullied to report to an adult. - Look to continue presentations by guest speakers that involves students in the selection process. - Active and immediate staff intervention when witnessed in the hallways. - Seycove Blog pilot project next year with a group of our staff working with our senior female students mentoring younger female students and working on relational aggression.

+- Further education towards the role of the bystander (peer, staff and parent) as it relates to verbal bullying. - Continuing with our partnership with the Red Cross and the Beyond the Hurt initiative.

-New District Social Responsibility Survey 2010/11 for Grades 8-11
+New District Social Responsibility Survey 2012/13 for Grades 8-11

-Key Performance Measure: Baseline Target Actual Social Responsibility Survey: Question #23 - Are you worried or afraid that you will be verbally harassed at school?
+Key Performance Measure: Baseline Target Actual Feb.
+2013 Social Responsibility Survey: Question #23 - Are you worried or afraid that you will be verbally harassed at school?
 14.41% 10% Social Responsibility Survey: Question #29 - Have you been bullied or harassed by others at school?
 6.83% 5% Social Responsibility Survey: Question #38 - If you have been picked on, discriminated against, bullied or harassed, have you told the person to stop?
-39.22% 45%

-Social Responsibility Survey: Question #42 - Have you reported bullying to an adult at school?
+39.22% 45% Social Responsibility Survey: Question #42 - Have you reported bullying to an adult at school?
 13.18% 20% Student Related Incidents (BCeSIS) 2 0

-Percent reflects 'many times' and 'all the time' responses
+^{} Percent reflects 'many times' and 'all the time' responses.